hschhhwwwo0o/yamu/README.md

 ## Dictionary of Terms.

-> _«A dictionary of terms defines all the specialized terms that the reader needs to know in order to properly understand the software requirements specification»_
+> _«A dictionary of terms defines all the specialized terms that the reader needs to know in order to properly understand the software requirements specification»_.
 >
 > <ins>«Development of software requirements», Third Edition.
 Carl Vigers, Jay Beatty</ins>